 - If you have a traditional interior, then an antique mirror that has a beautiful aged frame, complete with its inherent imperfections, can be the focal point of interest in your room.

-Mirrored sliding shutters that go from floor to ceiling in the bedroom can create a dramatic effect and transform your everyday bedroom into one that is anything but boring!
+Mirrored sliding shutters (we can do this for you!) that go from floor to ceiling in the bedroom can create a dramatic effect and transform your everyday bedroom into one that is anything but boring!
 Add some subtle lighting and silken sheets, and your bedroom can transform itself into an ultra-glamorous den.